sudo apt install -y git curl makeon the terminal

 Note 1: It can take up to 20 minutes depending on your machine and internet connection speed.

-Note 3: Specific tool versions used are maintained in the .TOOLVERSIONS file.
-On Homebrew (MacOS) the scripts will attempt to upgrade/downgrade as required to ensure the environment matches the requirements.
+Note 2: Specific tool versions used are maintained in the .TOOLVERSIONS file.

 After you installed all the dependencies, you need to run two processes — the build process and React Native packager.
 Keep both processes running when you develop Status.